marresaburke/tracking_Louisville_crime/READMe.md

 ## Virtual Environment:
 1. After you've cloned the repository to your computer, navigate to your folder in your Terminal.
-2. Create a virtual environment in the project folder. `python3 -m venv venv`
+2. Create a virtual environment in the project folder. `python3 -m venv venv` or `python -m venv venv`
-3. Activate the virtual environment. `source venv/bin/activate`
+3. Activate the virtual environment. `source venv/bin/activate` or `source venv/Scripts/activate`
 4. Install the required packages. `pip install -r requirements.txt`
 5. When you are done, deactivate the virtual environment.